chestnut and mushroom stuffing

 - salt and black pepper

-3. Put all the ingredients together in a bowl and mix very well, using your hands if you like.
+4. Put all the ingredients together in a bowl and mix very well, using your hands.
 Season with salt and pepper.

-5. When it’s seasoned to your taste, transfer it into an ovenproof dish (or one of those little throwaway tin foil containers) pressing down a quarter at a time with a spoon dipped in cold water.
+6. When it’s seasoned to your taste, transfer it into an ovenproof dish pressing down a quarter at a time with a spoon dipped in cold water.
 Pack it in well and brush more water on top.